- CAMPUS LIFE

 The University will allow only students in good financial standing with the University to register for classes.
 This policy will be enforced by the Controller's Office and will include delinquent loans, delinquent receivables, NSF checks, and other financial matters managed by the Controller's Office.

-All continuing, upper-class transfer, and re-entry students are expected to present themselves for Priority Registration in accordance with the plans of registration established for the current year and listed in the University Calendar at the beginning of this Catalogue.
+All continuing, upper-class transfer, and re-entry students are expected to participate in Priority Registration in accordance with the plans of registration established for the current year.

 Beginning freshmen are not permitted to participate in Priority Registration.
-Advising and registration for incoming freshman and transfer students (with fewer than 30 transferrable hours) occurs at the Orientation Programs.
+Advising and registration for incoming freshman and transfer students (with fewer than 30 transferrable hours) occurs at the Orientation Program.

 Priority Registration: The first opportunity to schedule classes for the next semester.
-Usually a one week period during the semester prior to the registration semester during which students are assigned a registration appointment based on the number of hours a student has earned and/or other priority conditions (i.e. disability status, honors program, athletics, etc.).
+Usually a one week period during the semester prior to the registration semester during which students are assigned a registration appointment based on the number of hours a student has earned and/or other priority conditions (i.e. disability status, honors program, athletics, veterans, etc.).
 All students and applicants, except freshmen applicants for the next semester, are expected to register for classes during Priority Registration.
-Academic advising, when required, is available to all students in time for Priority Registration.
+Academic advising, when required, is available to all students prior to Priority Registration.

 Open Registration: The period following Priority Registration and lasting until the Final Schedule Adjustments Deadline.
 All eligible students, including those who did not register during Priority Registration, may register anytime 24 hours/day, 7 days/week during this period.
 Academic Advisors are not always available during this period so students should contact their department to schedule an advising appointment.